 The same analysis was conducted on the LUAD cell lines with WT KRAS or KRAS G12C or G12V mutations.
-The gene set enrichment analysis of the dependency scores highlighted a reduced dependency on the genes in the p53 hypoxia pathway (Fig. 4f) and an increased dependency for genes in the Bard1 pathway (Fig. 4g) for G12C cell lines.
-The former enrichment suggests that these cells would react less severely to inhibition HIF1-α and other components regulating the p53 response to hypoxic stress.67–69 However, the latter suggests they are more susceptible to inhibitors of postreplication DNA-damage repair mechanisms because the enrichment was driven by many components of the Fanconi anemia (FA) pathway responsible for resolving DNA interstrand crosslink.70 A gene-by-gene analysis revealed allele-specific genetic dependencies in 583 genes which were further clustered into four groups (Fig. 4h).
+Gene set enrichment analysis of the dependency scores highlighted a reduced dependency on the genes in the p53 hypoxia pathway (Fig. 4f) and an increased dependency for genes in the Bard1 pathway (Fig. 4g) for G12C cell lines.
+The former enrichment suggests that these cells would react less severely to inhibition HIF1-α and other components regulating the p53 response to hypoxic stress.67–69 However, the latter suggests they are more susceptible to inhibitors of postreplication DNA-damage repair mechanisms because the enrichment was driven by many components of the Fanconi anemia (FA) pathway responsible for resolving DNA interstrand crosslink.70 A gene-by-gene analysis revealed allele-specific genetic dependencies in 583 genes that were further clustered into four groups (Fig. 4h).
 The second group was enriched in genes that encode for proteins in the integrin signaling pathway including RAP2C, MAPK8 (JNK1), MAPK9 (JNK2), ITGB5 (β5 integrin), ELMO2, and PTK2 (FAK) (Supplemental Data).
 Further, cluster 4 contained a large component of the cellular protein-protein interaction network (PPIN) centered around components of the ubiquitination complex including UBC, UBA3, UBE2F, RNF19B, STAMBP, USP14, and FEM1A (Fig. 4i).
 Notably, the gene encoded by STAMBP, STAM-binding protein, is a negative regulator of the PI3K-Akt pathway, and MAPK6 (ERK3), a component of the MAPK signaling pathway was included in this PPI subnetwork.

 For the genetic dependency analysis of PAAD, the only KRAS alleles with a sufficient number of cell lines were G12D, G12R, and G12V.
-A gene set enrichment analysis revealed substantial difference in the dependencies of critical cellular pathways (Fig. 5a).
-For instance, the G12D cell lines tended to be more dependent on the pathway involving the G12/G13 α subunits of G protein-coupled receptors which regulate the actin cytoskeleton during proliferation71–73 (Fig. 5b).
-Also, the G12R cell lines demonstrated a greater dependency on the genes at the DNA-damage checkpoint between the G2 and M phases of mitosis (Fig. 5c).
+A gene set enrichment analysis revealed substantial differences in the dependencies of critical cellular pathways (Fig. 5a).
+For instance, the G12D cell lines tended to be more dependent on the pathway involving the G12/G13 α subunits of G protein-coupled receptors, which regulate the actin cytoskeleton during proliferation71–73 (Fig. 5b).
+Moreover, the G12R cell lines demonstrated a greater dependency on the genes at the DNA-damage checkpoint between the G2 and M phases of mitosis (Fig. 5c).
 This enrichment is driven by two of the three components of the MRE11-RAD50-NBN (MRN) complex, MRE11 and NBN.
 Interestingly, the cell lines with KRAS G12V mutations were more sensitive to knock-out of genes in the Hedgehog pathway (Fig. 5d).
 Of the genes in this pathway with the greatest level of enrichment, several are specifically involved in cellular adhesion and migration including CRMP1, NRCAM, CDK6, and NRP1.
-94 individual genes demonstrated KRAS allele-specific genetic dependency, too (Fig. 5e).
-Interestingly, the deletion of JUN had no effect in KRAS G12V cell lines while it slowed growth in G12D and G12R cell lines.
-JUN encodes the transcription factor c-Jun which was previously demonstrated to play a role in the transcriptional repression of the tumor suppressors CDKN2A and CDKN2B in KRAS-driven COAD.74 This agreed with the reduced dependency of G12V cell lines on c-Jun NH2 terminal kinases (JNK) activation from the gene set analysis (of note, the enriched gene set did not include JUN, itself; Fig. 5a, Supplemental Fig. 13a).
+More than 90 individual genes demonstrated KRAS allele-specific genetic dependency (Fig. 5e).
+Interestingly, the deletion of JUN had no effect in KRAS G12V cell lines, while it slowed growth in G12D and G12R cell lines.
+JUN encodes the transcription factor c-Jun which was previously demonstrated to play a role in the transcriptional repression of the tumor suppressors CDKN2A and CDKN2B in KRAS-driven COAD.74 This is consistent with the reduced dependency of G12V cell lines on c-Jun NH2 terminal kinases (JNK) activation from the gene set analysis (of note, the enriched gene set did not include JUN, itself; Fig. 5a, Supplemental Fig. 13a).
 Leading this enrichment was MAPK8 (JNK-1) which, when knocked out, lead to increased growth in every case, though most strongly in G12V cell lines (Supplemental Fig. 13b).
-These data suggest a reduced dependency on the activation of c-Jun via JNK signaling, potentially pointing to a tumor suppression pathway with greater potency in PAAD with KRAS G12V.
+These data suggest a reduced dependency on the activation of c-Jun via JNK signaling, potentially pointing to a tumor suppression pathway with greater potency in PAAD expressing KRAS G12V.

 An integrated analysis of allele-specific comutation and genetic dependencies.